Subhi al-Tufayli: Post-Hezbollah

 In January 1998 al-Tufayli and MP Khadr Tulays were expelled from Hezbollah.
 A week later, 30 January, al-Tufayli and a group of armed men took over a school in Baalbek where Hezbollah officials were meeting.
 There followed a two-hour shootout with the Lebanese Army which left two soldiers and three of al-Tufayli’s followers, including MP Tulays, dead.
 There were fifty civilian casualties, including a woman killed.
 Al-Tufayli and around thirty gunmen succeeded in escaping to his home village, Brital.
 Subsequently, his office in Beirut and radio station, “The Voice of the Resistance”, were closed down but al-Tufayli himself was not detained.

 He created a breakaway group from Hezbollah with a more populist anti-corruption tone.

 In February 2013, al-Tufayli berated Hezbollah for fighting on behalf of the Syrian government in the Syrian civil war.
 He said, "Hezbollah should not be defending the criminal regime that kills its own people and that has never fired a shot in defense of the Palestinians". al-Tufayli added: "those Hezbollah fighters who are killing children and terrorizing people and destroying houses in Syria will go to hell".
 He also berated the Lebanese Army for not stopping Lebanese citizens crossing the border to fight in Syria.
 He also claimed that ISIS was created by Iranian and Syrian Governments with help from Russia.

 During the closing stages of the Battle of Aleppo in December 2016, al-Tufayli accused Syrian president Bashar al-Assad and his allies of "slaughtering thousands of Muslims", suggested they allowed the Islamic State to exist in order to undermine the Syrian opposition, and lamented what he described as a US-Russian alliance against Muslim interests.

 Views

 In January 2007, al-Tufayli has stated that Hassan Nasrallah is implementing the agenda of the Supreme Leader of the Islamic Republic of Iran, Ali Khamenei, that the Islamic Republic's doctrine of "Rule of the Jurisprudent" (Wilayat al-Faqih) is un-Islamic and its government tyrannical. al-Tufayli claims that Hezbollah today is acting as border guards for Israel and mercenaries for Iran and the West.

 Explaining his opposition to the Iranian regime and its geopolitical agenda, Tufayli states: "[Khomeini's] successors who came after him built their politics on Persian identity...
 They exploited sectarianism for the benefit of their Persian project...
-They deceive the Shia in Lebanon, Syria, Iraq and everywhere else telling them ‘you are minorities in Sunni areas’ and this is not true."
+They deceive the Shia in Lebanon, Syria, Iraq and everywhere else telling them ‘you are minorities in Sunni areas’ and this is not true."He also has YouTube and Dailymotion accounts where he shares his views on current geopolitical events.